GitHubKing23/ironthrivebeta/README.md

 development server to see your changes.

-Open the **Blog Admin** page (`/blog-cms`) to add new posts directly in the browser.
+Open the **Blog CMS** from the **Admin ▾** dropdown (path `/admin/blog`) to add new posts directly in the browser.
 Fill out the form with a title, summary, and full content.
 Posts are stored in `localStorage` and appear on the Blog page automatically.
 You can still edit `src/pages/Blog.js` to change the default posts shipped with the project.
+You'll be prompted for the admin password when visiting this page.

 ## Managing Affiliate Products

-Use the **Admin** link in the navigation bar (path `/affiliate-cms`) to open the Affiliate CMS.
+Use the **Admin ▾** dropdown (path `/admin/affiliates`) to open the Affiliate CMS.
 Fill out the form to add a product name, image URL, description, and purchase link.
 Items are saved in your browser's `localStorage` and will appear on the Affiliates page.
 You can remove an entry by clicking its **Delete** button or by clearing browser storage.
-The admin page is password protected with the password `7vY3p$92q`.
+Both admin pages are password protected with the password `7vY3p$92q`.

 ## Available Patch Files